borekl/dcss-autologin/README.md

 authentication (and the server must support it).

 The variables explained:

+* **DCSS_TERM** is terminal type.
+This variable is optional and can be used terminal type to be used with the new screen session in which the game is started.

 * **DCSS_SCRNO** is GNU screen's window number.
 You must use unused window, so choose something higher,